greymatter-io/operator/README.md

 The following command prints the manifests that should be applied to a Kubernetes cluster:

 ```
-kubectl apply -k config/k8s --dry-run=client -o yaml
+kubectl apply -k config/context/kubernetes --dry-run=client -o yaml
 ```

-(NOTE: If deploying to OpenShift, you can replace `config/k8s` with `config/openshift`.)
+(NOTE: If deploying to OpenShift, you can replace `config/context/kubernetes` with `config/context/openshift`.)

 Under the hood, kubectl uses [kustomize](https://kustomize.io).
 As a convenience, `kustomize` may be downloaded to this repo's `bin` directory by using the `make kustomize` target.
-To generate the raw manifests that can be piped into a file, run
+To generate the raw manifests that can be piped into a file after downloading kustomize, run

 ```
-./bin/kustomize build config/k8s
+./bin/kustomize build config/context/kubernetes
 ```

 ## Development